nlon982/Megascans_Custom_LOD_and_Bake/README.md

 This contains a framework I created to easily create and change parameters of nodes (it's a language which encodes information to create nodes and change parameters of nodes, in a string - which can then be executed whenever you like), called Big Framework (a simpler version is here: https://github.com/nlon982/BigFramework).
 This also includes helper tools: 'LOD' and 'Bake', which abstract creating an LOD and baking textures, respectively.

-### 11/01/2021: This tool works completely, to my knowledge.
-Previously there was a mistake in the code which meant it didn't work for Megascans Assets that were imported for anything other than Redshift (e.g. Mantra), so I'm happy that's sorted.
-It also works with both Python 2 and Python 3 versions of Houdini (I tested on 18.5.351, but I have no reason to think it wouldn't work on any other version).

 ### To use, simply click on a Megascans Asset Subnet (which has been imported in to Houdini via Quixel Bridge / Livelink), and click on the shelf tool made by the installation process below.

 See https://www.byccollective.com/blog-posts/houdini-megascans-custom-lod-and-baking-tool for a video tutorial of its use and installation.
 Particularly, see 5:50 for the tool being used.
 The entire video is great for an explanation of what's happening.